 - 1. Help students recognize patterns: - a.
 Sequence: Understanding the proper placement of individual events and observe their cumulative impact. - b.
 Parts/Types/Lists: Memory retention of individual facts is easier when they can be categorized. - c.
-Compare/contrast: Observing similarities or differences is often required in the social sciences, especially with writing assignments and essay exam questions. - d.
-Cause/effect: In both psychology and history, sequence of events is also accompanied by understanding more deeply their relationship with one another and observing the catalyst for all the events. - e.
+Compare/contrast.
+Observing similarities or differences is often required in the social sciences, especially with writing assignments and essay exam questions. - d.
+Cause/effect.
+In both psychology and history, sequence of events is also accompanied by understanding more deeply their relationship with one another and observing the catalyst for all the events. - e.
 Categorization: Identify the categories of information for the academic discipline and create an acrostic to remember.
 For example in history the following six main categories are generally present in each textbook chapter: political, economic, religious, social, intellectual, and artistic.
 Taking the first letter from each word creates "PERSIA."
 Creating templates like this help students to organize the new information that they read in assigned readings or hear in the class.
 Refer to the categories frequently in review sessions to remind students and encourage its use as an organizer.
 See elsewhere in this training manual for suggestions for development of acrostics. - 2.
 Practice us of visual organizers: Remembering deeper understanding of the material and are often reflected on examinations.
 For example in history, sequence of events/ideas and cause/effect relationships are common.
 Use of visual organizers such as matrix boxes and time lines are often helpful.
 This is an example of spatial relationships which has been demonstrated by educational research to significantly increase memory retention.
 See more information how to develop visual organizers elsewhere in this training manual.
-Stripter stress and the stripter of the stripter
+String the string the string that it is the string the string that it is the string the string that it is the st

 - Bogue, C. (1993).
 Studying in the content areas: Social science.
 (2nd ed.).
-Clearwater, FL: H&H Publishing. - Heerspink, J. B. (1994).
+Clearwater, FL: H&H Publishina. - Heerspink, J. B. (1994).
 The use of spatial representation in history courses and in courses with historical content.
 Unpublished manuscript.
 Calvin College at Grand Rapids, MI. - Holley, D. D., & Dansereau, D. F. (Eds.).
 (1984).
 Spatial learning strategies: Techniques, applications, and related issues.
 Orlando, FL: Academic Press. - Rubin, D. (1983).
 Teaching reading and study skills in content areas.
 New York, NY: Holt, Rinehart, and Winston. - Zerger, S. (2008).
 Strategies for adapting Supplemental Instruction to specific academic disciplines.
 In M. E. Stone & G. Jacobs (Eds.).
-Supplemental Instruction: Improving first-year student success in high-risk courses.
+Supplemental Instruction: Improving firstyear student success in high-risk courses.
 (Monograph No. 7, 3rd ed., pp. 57-65).
 Columbia, SC: University of South Carolina, National Research Center for The First-Year Experience and Students in Transition.